sbhavy/sbhavy.github.io/_pages/about.md

 To that end, I seek to answer the following research questions.

 * **Automated Negotiation**: How to quantify the "goodness" of a negotiation?
 How well do agents adhere to the *contracts* developed so?
-* **Bayesian Norm Learning**: How do people decide what norms to follow, and to what degree?
-When is it "okay" to break away from a norm?
+* **Bayesian Norm Learning**: How do norms emerge?
+How do agents reason their compliance to a norm?

 My research is motivated by ideas such as *[Coasean bargaining](https://blog.cosmos-institute.org/p/coasean-bargaining-at-scale)*, *[contractualism](https://arxiv.org/abs/2506.17434)*, and *[pluralistic AI alignment](https://arxiv.org/abs/2408.16984)*.